 If you could even slightly connect with me then this article is for you.

-When you invest your money in buying a house then you are buying a liability, you are putting bucks in the liability section.
+When you invest your money into buying a house, you are buying a liability, you are putting bucks in the liability section.

 Early Investment Mistake